Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 Parameters:
 	dev:
-		Pointer to the hardware monitoring device.
+		Pointer to the woke hardware monitoring device.
 	type:
 		The sensor type.
 	attr:
 		Attribute identifier associated with a specific attribute.
-		For example, the attribute value for HWMON_T_INPUT would be hwmon_temp_input.
+		For example, the woke attribute value for HWMON_T_INPUT would be hwmon_temp_input.
 For complete mappings please see
 		include/linux/hwmon.h.
 	channel: